Microchip-MPLAB-Harmony/aws_cloud/apps/led_shadow_client_ecc/docs/readme_pic32mzef_curiosity2_winc1500.md

 - Connect the Debug USB port on the board to the computer using a micro USB cable
 - Connect the ATECC608A Trust in XC32 Header (2) / mikro Bus slot 2.
 - Connect the LAN8720PHY daughter card in the PHY slot.
+- Connect the WINC1500 Xplained Pro in J501 extension.

 ## Building the Application

-1. Open the application project *firmware/pic32mz_ef_curiosity_v2.X* in the IDE
+1. Open the application project *firmware/pic32mz_ef_curiosity_v2_winc1500.X* in the IDE
 2. Use the aws_clientcredential.h and aws_clientcredentialkeys.h obtained from provisoning the device to aws account.
+3. Enter the WIFI credentials in aws_clientcredential.h if not entered already.
-3. Build and program the application using the IDE
+4. Build and program the application using the IDE

 ## Running the Application
-1. Connect an ethernet cable from an internet router to the PHY slot in PIC32MZEF Curiosity 2.0 board.
+1. Ensure Wifi router is connected to internet before turning on the board.
 2. If above step is successful then the **LED0** on the board would turn ON/OFF once.
 3. Open the Terminal application (Ex.:Tera Term) on the computer
 4. Configure the serial port settings as follows: